City Harvest leaders back in court as prosecutor seeks clarification on April ruling

 The latest hearing at the Court of Appeal will deal with a “criminal reference” the prosecution filed to clarify the law under which the court ruled to cut the jail terms of all six church leaders.

-All appeared to be in good spirits, and nodded and waved at some people in the public gallery.
-They also chatted among themselves.
+All five appeared in good spirits, nodding and smiling at friends in the gallery.

+The sixth person involved, former fund manager Chew Eng Han, arrived at about 9.45am.
+Because he is representing himself, the High Court allowed him to remain on bail to prepare for the hearing, which began at 10am sharp.

 Some of their family members were also seen in court.
 Kong’s wife, singer Ho Yeow Sun, was not present.